Databus Logo

 Connected modules in SchoolDeck

-The timetable feeds into these modules automatically — no double data entry.
+The timetable feeds into these modules automatically.

-See a timetable generated for your school's structure
+See a timetable generated for your school's structure.

-In the demo, we'll enter your real class and teacher count and run the algorithm live — so you see how long it actually takes and what the output looks like before committing to anything.
+In the demo we'll enter your real class and teacher count and run the algorithm live — so you see how long it actually takes and what the output looks like before committing to anything.